bryce-pilcher/alg/README.md

 ```

 ### Insertion
-This sorts an array like one might sort a hand of cards.
+This sorts a slice like one might sort a hand of cards.
 Start at the left side
 of the hand, find the first item out of order, and insert that item where it
 belongs.